dndworld/dndworld.github.io/character-building/backstory.md

 Robert was a captain in the Taffeta war, fighting for the Rebels to remove the usurper Pickering Geminition from the throne.
 One day before a routine patrol, he injures his leg and ends up staying behind.
 As it so happens, the next day the Braveheart line falls and the Rebels end up overrun by enemy forces.
 His entire squad is slaughtered, but Robert manages to escape.
 As the Rebel forces gradually diminishes in power, Robert is forced to find a new purpose in life.
 }}

-You can find most of our lore here:

-- #lore channel
--
-- Eo Doc (New Continent!)

-Our lore documents are linked below:
-World Anvil page
-Lore Mania document
+{{note
+##### What If I Can't Find What I'm Looking For?

-If you are looking for a particular piece of lore but cannot find it in our documents, then unfortunately it has not been established yet.
-Please consider it to not be common knowledge and unavailable to your characters.
+That means it has not been established yet.
+Please consider it to be uncommon knowledge and unavailable to your characters.

 If you would like have your backstory reviewed, please PM it to @-FanMail- and our volunteer staff members will respond when they are able.

-{{note
-##### Please note!
-While we endeavor to cover most topics in the lore doc, we do not have lore for everything.
-If you do not see any lore for a certain topic, you can safely assume it has not been established yet.
 }}

 ### Level 1 Character in a Collaborative Story